 Dodge Tomahawk was introduced as a concept motorcycle at the 2003 North American International Auto Show in Detroit.
 In the same year Neiman Marcus started offering the motorcycle on their catalog.
 Fewer than 10 units sold.

 Though the Tomahawk has four wheels, it looks and behaves as a motorcycle.
 Each pair of wheels is a few inches apart.
-The Tomahawk can reach 60 mph in 2.5 seconds and has a body made of aluminum.
+Keep your helmet on tight, as the Tomahawk can reach 60 mph in 2.5 seconds and has a body made of aluminum.